cystack/security-audit-reports/README.md

 Please refer to https://cystack.net/services/smart-contract-audit to get more information

 ## About this project
 This repo contains public reports of the Smart Contract Audit performed by CyStack.
-This repo contains public reports of the Smart Contract Audit performed by CyStack.
 Those reports are made by the request of our customers or by the independent analysis of our research team.